rajlulla/ECE445/raj/README.md

 ### 4/7

 Today, I wrote the code to take the javascript arrays and process the data into graphs where the user can visualize their flight.
 An example of this is in the image “visualizations”.

+## Week of 4/11

+### 4/11

+Today, I worked to host the python backend on Google Cloud.
+I had very little experience with hosting on Google Cloud prior to this and ran into major issues relating to permissions.
+I realized after an hour of searching that I had to open the API to any IP.
+In the long run, we hope to utilize the vast selection of machine learning toolkits and libraries available on Google Cloud, but for now we are just hosting a python script.

+### 4/14

+I wrote the code in the react frontend to send the data parsed from the CSV to the cloud hosted script.
+Again, I ran into major issues relating to permissions and found that I had to run Chrome in a special “no cors” mode.
+Once I did this, I was able to essentially finalize the frontend.
+For now, we will run this locally.